gaxler/gaxler/rs-lox/README.md

 Following [Crafting Interpreters](https://craftinginterpreters.com/) in Rust.
 This is nice, I have to rethink how I implement everything, since original is in C and Rust provide much more convenience on one hand and challenges with the safety constraints.
 This is great both for understanding Rust and how to craft interpreters.

 At first I aim to make the thing run to spec.
 Later on will try to optimize some parts of it.
+## Aug 23, 2022
+* my problem with the local while implementation was that I pop on set_local.
+This breaks my assumption that the cleanup is done in statement end.
+So need to keep this invariant.
+No popping from the stack unless its through a POP opcode
+* `std::mem::discriminant` for enum variant comparison
+* split parser implementation to a large module, the `parser.rs` file was getting to big to handle.
+## Aug 18, 2022
+* I realized that the Parser is really cumbersome, it didn’t translate well to Rust.
+Maybe because the original was intended for a book where each line of code is going to be explained.
+Anyway, I think I can make it clearer by redoing it as a state machine.
 ## Aug 17, 2022
 * maybe there is a way to define stack consistency in Rust type system?
 * How if statements should look like?